gtmadureira/build-secure-gpg-key/README.md

 sub   ed25519 2021-04-08 [A] [expires: 2021-10-05]
 ```
 Keys can be uploaded with GnuPG's `--send-keys` command, but identity information can't be verified that way to make the key searchable by email address ([what does this mean?](https://keys.openpgp.org/about)).

 VERY IMPORTANT! >>> After sending your public keys to the server, with command line below, you will receive an email at `elliot_alderson@protonmail.com`, where you need to do the process of verifying the publication(input) of the public keys in the server.
-If you don't, your public keys will not enter the server!
+If you don't, your public keys will not enter the server!:

     $ gpg --keyserver https://keys.openpgp.org --send-keys 15BAD590